dgaydukov/cert-ocpjp11/files/LowLatency.md

 * [async log4j2](https://logging.apache.org/log4j/2.x/manual/async.html) - use lmax disruptor under the hood

 ### Low latency collections
+CopyOnWriteArrayList (thread-safe implementation of `ArrayList`):
+* use volatile array as internal structure
+* all write methods `add/set/remove` are `synchronized`, inside they add/remove new value and then replace array
+* get is not synchronized, it just returns element from array.
+Since array is volatile, once write operation is done, it would be replaced, and volatile guarantee happened-before, so read would always read the latest value
+* since under-the-hood implementation is based on array, `contains` takes O(n) time
+* if you want `contains` to run O(1) you have to use `ConcurrentHashMap.newKeySet` or combine `AtomicReference` with `HashSet` and replace set on each modification (atomic use volatile inside, so on replace it would guarantee happened-before)
+Don't confuse:
+* volatile array - means whole object is volatile.
+If you just change one element in one thread, it may be not visible in another.
+But if you replace whole array (with 1 new element) in first thread, then new value would be seen from second thread.
+Basically `CopyOnWriteArrayList` is doing this
+* array of volatile elements - you can use one of `AtomicLongArray/AtomicIntegerArray/AtomicReferenceArray`

 We have the following collections in java:
 * trove
 * koloboke